the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 ## Lifting State in React

 In this section, we are confronted with the following task: Use the `searchTerm` from the Search component to filter the `stories` by title in the App component before they reach the List component.
 In the last section, we established a callback handler to pass information from the Search component up to the App component.
-However, if you check the code, it's seems somehow difficult to access the value coming from the callback handler's event in the App component in order to filter the list.
+However, if you check the code, it seems somehow difficult to access the value coming from the callback handler's event in the App component in order to filter the list.
 The incoming value is only accessible in the callback handler's function.
 We need to figure out how to share the Search component's state across multiple components (App, List) who are interested in it.
 Therefore, we'll need to **lift state up** from Search to App component to share the state with more components:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~